mckaywilkerson/Random_Projects/Email Assignment Reminder/README.md

  - Skip displaying a person's assignment if their assignment is "None"
  - Order the assignments in the email based on the expected_order variable (aka. will display the assignments in a certain order instead of being based on their order in the assignment sheet)

 Feel free to play around with it, and let me know if you have any questions or requests.
-For example, I further modified it to send out an email reminder for this current week, as well as the next week that falls on a second or fourth Sunday (weird assignment schedule for this meeting).

 Thanks!